FixMeStick

 FixMeStick Technologies Inc founded in 2011, is a Canadian company headquartered in Montreal, Quebec.
 The company sells a computer virus-removal device, FixMeStick; and StartMeStick, a device that temporarily replaces a computer's operating system.

 On January 15, 2014, the founders of the company (Corey Velan and Marty Alguire) appeared on CBC Television's Dragons' Den, a reality show in which entrepreneurs pitch their businesses to venture capitalists.
 They asked for a CAD$500,000 investment in exchange for a 20% share.

-On November 26th, 2020, the founders of the company appeared again on Dragons' Den to pitch the StartMeStick.
+On November 26, 2020, the founders of the company appeared again on Dragons' Den to pitch the StartMeStick.
 They asked for a CAD$1,000,000 investment in exchange for a 20% share.

-Products
+FixMeStick

 The FixMeStick is an external computer virus-removal USB device.
-It was released for sale on May 9th, 2012.
+It was released for sale on May 9, 2012.
 It is currently sold internationally both online and via various retailers.

+StartMeStick

 The StartMeStick is an external computer operating system on a USB device.
 It was released for sale in November 2019.
 It is currently sold internationally both online and via various retailers.